 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the average salary for mechanical engineering technicians across the nation was $51,980 as of May 2012.
-The BLS reported that mechanical engineers earned an average salary of around $80,580 in the same time period.
-During the decade spanning from 2012 to 2022, the BLS predicted that the demand for engineers and technicians will grow slowly at 4-5%, but auto, oil, and gas industries are projected to be higher (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for mechanical engineering technicians across the nation was $53,910 as of May 2015.
+The BLS reported that mechanical engineers earned a median salary of around $83,590 in the same time period.
+During the decade spanning from 2014 to 2024, the BLS predicted that the demand for mechanical engineers would grow at a rate of 5%, and technicians, at 2% (www.bls.gov).

 Robotics technicians and engineers are not required to be licensed or certified, but may volunteer to take two exams to obtain IBM Certified Specialist for Rational Test Management and Robot Certification, which tests the applicant's knowledge of Rational Robot, Rational TestManager and Rational Administrator calibration and evaluation programs.